kyma-project/busola/docs/extensibility/form-widgets.md

   - **version** - _[required]_ API version used for all requests.
   - **scope** - either `namespace` or `cluster`.
 When set to `cluster`, namespaced resources are fetched from all Namespaces.
 Defaults to `cluster`.
   - **namespace** - Namespace to fetch resources from.
 Used only when scope is `namespace` and resources need to be fetched from a specific Namespace.
 Defaults to the active Namespace when omitted.
-- **required** - a boolean which specifies if field is required.
-Default value is taken from CRD, if doesn't exist in CRD th default is false.
+- **required** - a boolean which specifies if a field is required.
+The default value is taken from CRD; if it doesn't exist in CRD, then it defaults to `false`.

 #### Example